- Publications and resources

 That’s why it applies to most road rules, as well as a wide range of other laws involving public health, safety, the environment and financial or corporate regulation.
-It’s common in aviation too—almost every civil aviation rule in New Zealand is a strict liability offence.
+It’s common in aviation too—almost every civil aviation rule in Australia is a strict liability offence.

 You are still innocent until proven guilty

 If you are charged with a strict liability offence, you aren’t automatically guilty.